adamci/guides/gmail-transfer-guide-mac.md

 GYB needs to backup 22648 messages backed up 900 of 22648 messages
 ```
-The number `22648` will differ depending upon the number of emails being backed up.
+> Note: the number `22648` will differ depending upon the number of emails you
+> need to back up.

 Now go and make some tea.
 This can take over an hour if you have more
 than 3 GB of emails.
 But when the prompt is done, you're all backed up,
 with the contents of the backup in a local directory called `my_backup` located
-in `~/Downloads/gyb/my_backup`.
+in your downloads folder at `~/Downloads/gyb/my_backup`.

 ## 3. Restore
-We're now going to take our local backup and restore it to your new email,
+You're now going to take your local backup and restore it to your new email,
 `new.email@gmail.com`, effectively transfering the contents of one
 account to another.